 As part of an ongoing investment, the company purchased a WIA L600 turning center with high-pressure coolant capability.
 During machining with the high-pressure coolant, it quickly became evident that there was a mist build-up within the machining enclosure.
 Upon opening the door to undertake component checks mid-cycle or at the end of the machining cycle, a visible plume of mist escaped into the factory environment.
 The company was aware that this presented a respiratory hazard for the operators and increased cycle times so the door to the machine remained closed until the mist had dissipated.
 Additionally, as the mist rises when it is warm, it could impinge on the overhead crane rail and the associated electrics.
 Furthermore, when it cooled and descended, it could be drawn into the electrical cabinets of neighboring machines by cooling fans, causing damage to computers, switchgear, etc.

 Camfil APC in Heywood, UK was approached by the company to recommend suitable mist extraction equipment with the proviso that it was easy to maintain.
-The EM Profi model 1.8 with a capacity of 1800 m3/h was specified.
+The EM Profi model 1.8, an efficient mist coolant system, with a capacity of 1800 m3/h was specified.
 The EM Profi range of coolant mist control units incorporates a three-stage filtration system.
 Stages one and two are known as Demisters and are inserted at an angle to facilitate drainage of the collected coolant.
 The first Demister is a pre-filtration stage manufactured from stainless steel mesh and held in place by a robust 50mm header.
 The second Demister is a combination of stainless steel mesh and synthetic media held in place by a robust 100mm header.
 The combination of these two stages provides a very high degree of filtration efficiency.